Meet our Champions

 Thiru Vanniasinkam (Charles Sturt University, Australia)

-Thiru Vanniasinkam is Associate Professor in Immunology at Charles Sturt University, Australia.
-Thiru teaches microbiology and immunology at undergraduate and postgraduate levels and is a Course (Program) Director in the School of Dentistry and Medical Sciences.
-Her research interests include veterinary and medical microbiology and vaccine development.
-Thiru has a keen interest in microbiology education and is a Senior Fellow of the Higher Education Academy (AdvanceHE), UK.
-She is involved in outreach and mentoring activities, promoting microbiology in the local community.
+I am an Associate Professor in Immunology at Charles Sturt University, Australia.
+I teach microbiology and immunology at undergraduate and postgraduate levels and am a Course (Program) Director at the School of Dentistry and Medical Sciences.
+My research interests include veterinary and medical microbiology and vaccine development.
+I have a keen interest in microbiology education and am a Senior Fellow of the Higher Education Academy (AdvanceHE), UK.
+I am involved in outreach and mentoring activities, promoting microbiology in the local community.

 -